ahmedbadawy11/Stores-Management/README.md

 POS &amp; Stores Management

 ## Description
-this is point of sales  and management system for Restaurants use to refer to the cash register
+this is point of sales  and management system for Stores use to refer to the cash register

 ## using
 C#, MySQL and Crystal Report